-The term 'hours' in this Instrument refers to 'audit hours' and is intended to include any hours that are billed in respect of a financial period as 'audit fees' or 'audit-related fees', as those terms are described in Forms 52-110F1 - Audit Committee Information Required in an AIF and 52-110F2 - Disclosure by Venture Issuers (52-110 Forms).
+The term 'hours' in this Instrument refers to 'audit hours' and is intended to include any hours that are billed in respect of a financial period as 'audit fees' or 'audit-related fees' (other than hours pertaining to the review of interim financial report), as those terms are described in Forms 52-110F1 Audit Committee Information Required in an AIF and 52-110F2 Disclosure by Venture Issuers (52-110 Forms).

-The term 'fees' in this Instrument is intended to include any fees that are billed in respect of a financial period as 'audit fees' or 'audit-related fees', as those terms are described in the 52-110 Forms.
+The term 'fees' in this Instrument is intended to include any fees that are billed in respect of a financial period as 'audit fees' or 'audit-related fees' (other than fees pertaining to the review of interim financial report), as those terms are described in the 52-110 Forms.